FC Carl Zeiss Jena

-FC Carl Zeiss Jena (/de/) is a German football club based in Jena, Thuringia.
+Fußballclub Carl Zeiss Jena e.
+V. (/de/) is a German football club based in Jena, Thuringia.
 Founded in 1903, it was initially associated with the optics manufacturer Carl Zeiss.
-From the 1960s to the 1980s it was one of the top-ranked clubs in East Germany, won the DDR-Oberliga and the FDGB-Pokal three times each and reached the 1981 European Cup Winners' Cup Final.
+From the 1960s to the 1980s, it was one of the top-ranked clubs in East Germany, won the DDR-Oberliga and the FDGB-Pokal three times each and reached the 1981 European Cup Winners' Cup Final.
 Since the German reunification in 1990, the club has competed no higher than the second tier.
 Since the 2021–22 season, Jena is playing in the Regionalliga Nordost.

 History

 The club was founded in May 1903 by workers at the Carl Zeiss AG optics factory as the company-sponsored Fussball-Club der Firma Carl Zeiss.
 The club underwent name changes in 1911 to Fussball Club Carl Zeiss Jena e.V. and in March 1917 to 1.
 Sportverein Jena e.V.

 The 1930s and World War II

 In 1933, 1.
 SV Jena joined the Gauliga Mitte, one of 16 top-flight divisions formed in the reorganization of German football under the Third Reich.
 The team captured division titles in 1935, 1936, 1940, and 1941.
 This earned Jena entry to the national finals, but they performed poorly and were never able to advance out of preliminary-round group play.
 After the 1943–44 season, the Gauliga Mitte broke up into a collection of city-based leagues as World War II overtook the area.